Hullow/Minishell/Documentation/Notes/SHELL-FUNCTIONING.md

 > 2. Breaks the input into words and operators, obeying the quoting rules.
 These tokens are separated by metacharacters.
 > 3. Parses the tokens into simple and compound commands (see Shell Commands).
 > 4. Performs the various shell expansions (see Shell Expansions), breaking the expanded tokens into lists of filenames (see Filename Expansion) and commands and arguments.
-> 5. Performs any necessary redirections (see Redirections) and removes the redirection operators and their operands from the argument list.
+> 5. Performs any necessary redirections and removes the redirection operators and their operands from the argument list (see ### 3.4 Redirections).
-> 6. Executes the command (see Executing Commands).
+> 6. Executes the command (see #4.
+Command execution).
 > 7. Optionally waits for the command to complete and collects its exit status (see Exit Status).

 ## 1. Reads input